Java Bootcamp, 8-weeks

 • Projects:

-• Student may choose from a few given options, prioritise frontend, backend or full stack for their projects.
+• Student may choose from a few given options, prioritise frontend, backend or full for their projects.

 • Project requirements for Certification: